-Ryobi is heading down the dual-battery system road with their new Ryobi 18V One+ 10-Inch Miter Saw.
+Ryobi is heading down the dual-battery system road with the Ryobi 18V One+ 10-inch Miter Saw.
 This latest addition to the One+ lineup makes use of a series connection to create a 36V tool using two 18V batteries.
 The benefit is that you’ll unlock more powerful tools without having to leave the immensely popular Ryobi 18V line to do it.

 There’s also a brushless motor – something I don’t think you want to forgo on a cordless tool this size.
 This is a dual bevel sliding miter saw, so expect all the benefits of a flagship type of saw for the brand.
 Cutting capacity at 90 degrees works out to a 2 x 12 or 4 x 6 when it comes to dimensional lumber.
 With extended capacity batteries on their way, this has the potential to make a major difference for Ryobi owners on larger projects where it’s either inconvenient or impossible to get AC power.